jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 ## How to use Legacy installer script

-- Pending: UEFI installation works only to the grub.
+- Pending: UEFI installation works, but only to the grub entries.

 ## Built With